CDC warns against cruises, regardless of vaccination status

 “The virus that causes COVID-19 spreads easily between people in close quarters on board ships, and the chance of getting COVID-19 on cruise ships is very high,” even if people are fully vaccinated and have received a booster, the CDC said.

+In March 2020, as the coronavirus took hold in the U.S., the CDC put a halt to all cruises for what turned out to be 15 months.
+Last June, it allowed ships to resume sailing under new strict new conditions.

+In August, as the delta variant surged, the agency warned people who are at risk of severe illness despite being vaccinated not to go on cruises.

-The CDC also recommended that cruise passengers get tested and quarantine for five days after docking, regardless of their vaccination status and even if they have no symptoms.
+The CDC on Thursday also recommended that passengers get tested and quarantine for five days after docking, regardless of their vaccination status and even if they have no symptoms.

-The omicron variant has sent case levels soaring across the U.S., including Florida, the hub of the nation's cruise industry.
+Omicron has sent cases skyrocketing to unprecedented levels across the U.S., including Florida, the hub of the nation’s cruise industry.
 The state set another record this week for new daily cases, with more than 58,000 recorded Wednesday.

 U.S. cruise lines have not announced any plans to halt trips, though vessels have been denied entry at some foreign ports.